Sanjay Dutt: Off-screen work

+Hosting

 Dutt co-hosted the fifth season of the Indian reality show Bigg Boss along with Salman Khan.
 The show aired on Colors television from 2 October 2011 to 7 January 2012.
 Dutt later said it was Khan who persuaded him to co-host the show.
-Dutt and entrepreneur Indian Premier League cricket team owner Raj Kundra together launched India's first professionally organised mixed martial arts league—the Super Fight League—on 16 January 2012.

 Personal life

+Relationships

-In the early 1980s, Dutt had a relationship with his co-star from his first film, Tina Munim.
+In the early 1980, Dutt had a relationship with his co-star from his first film, Tina Munim.
 After this relationship ended, Dutt married actress Richa Sharma in 1987.
 She died of a brain tumour in 1996.
-The couple have a daughter, Trishala Dutt, born in 1988, who lives in the United States with her maternal grandparents.
+The couple have a daughter born in 1988, who lives in the United States with her maternal grandparents.

 Dutt's second marriage was to air-hostess-turned-model Rhea Pillai on 14 February 1998.
 The divorce finalised in 2008.
 Dutt married Manyata (born Dilnawaz Sheikh) first registered in Goa in 2008 and then, in a Hindu ceremony in Mumbai, after two years of dating.
 On 21 October 2010, he became a father to twins, a boy and a girl.

+Religion

+Earlier, Dutt used to identify with Islam and wore Qur'anic verses around his neck, which Mahesh Bhatt attributed to his mother's family.
+Dutt also often frequented his maternal uncle's house and thus, his Muslim cousins.
+When the police interrogated him following the 1992-1993 Mumbai riots about an assault rifle he conceded getting from Anees Ibrahim, the brother of Dawood Ibrahim, he responded that "because I have Muslim blood in my veins, I could not bear what was happening in the city."

+In the more recent years, Dutt has connected more with Hinduism and became a devotee of Shiva.
+In January 2024, he performed the pind daan, a Hindu ritual that involves paying homage to ancestors, for his deceased parents.

 Health issues

-Dutt was diagnosed with stage 3 lung cancer in August 2020.
-He took treatment in Mumbai and now recovered from lung cancer.
+Sanjay Dutt was diagnosed with stage 4 lung cancer.
+He took treatment in Mumbai and now has recovered from lung cancer.